rapid7/insightconnect-plugins/otrs/help.md

 |credentials|credential_username_password|None|True|OTRS username and password|None|
 |server|string|None|True|OTRS Server|None|

-To create a REST web service please save a copy [GenericTicketConnectorREST.yml](https://gitlab.com/rhab/PyOTRS/raw/master/webservices_templates/GenericTicketConnectorREST.yml), updated the `FrameworkVersion` to the version of OTRS you're using and import it to OTRS's web server.
+To create a REST web service please save a copy [GenericTicketConnectorREST.yml](https://gitlab.com/rhab/PyOTRS/raw/master/webservices_templates/GenericTicketConnectorREST.yml), update the `FrameworkVersion` to the version of OTRS you're using, and import it to OTRS's web server.

 ## Technical Details